ropable/wa-turtles-webpage/README.md

 ## Build - local build
+This build process is superseded by the containerised process using portainer.

 * Tested on Ubuntu 16.04.3 LTS and Ubuntu 14.04.5 LTS, node 9.5 ([install node](https://github.com/creationix/nvm)).
 * In the project root of your choice, `git clone git@github.com:dbca-wa/wa-turtles-webpage.git`